Ascend/modelzoo/built-in/TensorFlow/Official/cv/image_classification/DenseNet121_for_TensorFlow/README.md

     --log_name=densenet121_1p.log
 ```
 Start training.
-Starter card training(the script is scripts/run_1p.sh）:
+Starter card training(the script is `scripts/run_1p.sh`）:
 ```
 bash run_1p.sh
 ```
 - 8-card training process
 Configure training parameters
-First, in the script scritps/train_8p.sh,the training data set path and other parameters are configured.
+First, in the script `scritps/train_8p.sh`,the training data set path and other parameters are configured,make sure that the "--data_dir" modify the path of the user generated tfrecord.
 ```
 python3.7 ${dname}/train.py --rank_size=8 \
     --mode=train_and_evaluate \